Get In Touch

 Air Changes per Hour

 A high number of air changes per hour (ACPH) helps cleanrooms stay clean.
-ACPH tells us how often the air in a room is completely changed with new air in one hour.
+This metric tells us how often the air in a room is completely changed with new air in one hour.

-ISO 7 cleanrooms replace their air 60 times each hour.
-This means that every minute, the air inside is completely replaced.
+In ISO 7 cleanrooms, the air is replaced 60 times each hour.
+This means that every minute, the air inside is entirely renewed.

 For some perspective, the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) suggests that a typical home should have a minimum of 0.35 ACPH to ensure good indoor air quality.